-Antigone designed the action EK PLIXI (Sur Prise) that brings dance in schools (www.ekplixi.com), while being a volunteer for ten years at the 2nd Primary School of Voula.
+Antigone designed the action EK PLIXI (Sur Prise) that brings dance in primary and secondary education (www.ekplixi.com) since 2012.
+In 2019 the project “Truth or Dare” was supported by the Ministry of Culture.
 Since March 2017 since is a member of the artistic company GAV (Gyra,Adamou, Venetsanopoulos) with which they created the performance “Deep Sigh” with the support of the Greek Ministry of Culture, as well as the action “Pop Up Readings” which was ordered by the organization of Athens International Book Capital 2018.

 She is a distinguished graduate of the Ministry of Culture, the Athens Drama School of G. Theodosiadis (2006) and a student of Italian Philology.
 Since 2006 she is a member of the Kinitiras dance spectacle (Chorotheama) company and since 2008 she is a co-founder and manager of Kinitiras Studio-Artistic Residency Centre, the first residency centre for the performance arts in Greece.
 During the recent last years she attends theatre and dance workshops with well known Greek and foreign artists, like Maya Matilda Carroll, Matej Kejzar, Lily Kiara, Anthi Theofilidou, John Paul Zaccarini , Dimitirs Imellos, Christos Siopahas, Dimitris Agoras, Vahid and others.